wlads/reefpoints/source/posts/2014-02-04-ember-conf-ember-for-rails-devs.md

 #### Brian Cardarella

 Brian is the CEO of DockYard and has been developing in Ember since last 2012.
-He was a speaker at the "first" Embrer Conf, Ember Camp in 2013.
+He was a speaker at the "first" Ember Conf, Ember Camp in 2013.
       Brian the author of some popular Ember libraries such at Ember-Validations and Ember-EasyForm.
 Recently he has been focusing most of his open source time on building Ember Appkit Rails, which is a